Communication Towers

 Training and Outreach Services

 These presentations on fall protection, hazard communication, and lockout/tagout are available and can assist employers in training their staff.
 The presentation should be modified to address site-specific conditions and hazards.
-The following webinars are available for viewing at any time: fall protection in construction, hazard communication, and lockout/tagout.
+Other example presentations are available along with pre-recorded webinars which can be accessed at any time.

 In addition, the education, training and technical assistance bureau provides free online safety and health training and outreach services (i.e., speaker's bureau requests, safety booths) upon request.